 Norfolk Audit Services fulfils the internal audit function for the Council as required by its own Terms of Reference and the relevant regulations, which are considered annually by the Committee.
-Internal Audit's work is planned to support the Council's priorities, being:
+Internal Audit's work is planned to support the County Council Strategy and Norfolk Futures (P&R report, pg.
+16) and the new administrations set of priorities based around "Caring for our County":